scraggo/bookmarks-markdown-utils/README.md

 python find_replace_<scriptname> [*input file] [*output path]
 ```

-\* Note: only 1 and 2 allow user to specify input and output paths.
-More documentation is inside the scripts. (<- Need to fix.)
+\* Note: only scripts 1 and 2 allow user to specify input and output paths.
+More documentation is inside the scripts. (<- to fix.)

 # make_link

 Purpose:

 - Given links in a few formats (plain url, Evernote), the text will be converted to markdown.

   1. `makelink_evernote_md.py`
   2. `makelink_url.py`
-- More documentation is inside the scripts. (<- Need to fix.)

 - Follow program instructions for copying text to clipboard.
+- More documentation is inside the scripts. (<- to fix.)

 ```bash
 # from project root: